jskonhovd/jskonhovd-pelican/funprogFinshed.rst

 But I am happy I completed this course, I feel like I am on the right track to become functionally literate.

 I am taking a break from MOOCs for a while.
-It depends on what comes back up in the fall.
-I am going back to studying my backlog in books.
-I believe I learn more from MOOCs in a short amount of time, but I feel like I have been neglecting other areas in my life.
-I am also kinda worne out.
+It depends on what courses are open in the fall.
+MOOCs are great.
+I have taken two since the start of this year.
+But, I am also kinda worne out.
 So a little break will be all right for now.
-I will be taking more MOOCs in the future, especailly since since Udacity and Georgia Tech are doing a online Master's degree for less than 7000 dollars.
+I will be taking more MOOCs in the future.

+I am super excited that Georgia Tech has annocnced a partnership with udacity.
+They will be offering a completly online masters of Computer Science.
+The best part about this completly online masters is that it will cost less than 7000$.
+This is a game changer for me.
+I graduated from the University of Memphis with a modest GPA of 3.31.
+I can talk all I want about how I was above a 3.5 for my last two years of schooling, but at the end of the day I graduated with a 3.31.
+I know I would not be on a short list for any fellowships.
+But with this program, It wouldn't matter.
+The program will cost less than a resonable used car.
+I can afford that.
+Also, Since this program is completely online, I can live in Nashville or Memphis.
+I don't have to change my wife's life so I can get a affordable education.
+I am only worried about getting admitted.
+I think I am well above Gtech's minimum requirements, but who knows if they can scale immedatly to a MOOCs level of enrollment.
+I think there are alot of talented engineers in the same boat as me.

+So, I will now explain my current course of action.
+I am currently going to focus my free time on working on Projects and studying algorithms.
+I have a new algorithm book, The Algorithm Design Manual.
+I am going to shelve the other books I was reading for a later date.
+So far, The Algorithm Design Manual seems a little more appliyed than CLRS, and the war stories are not as dry as a typical algorithm book.
+The projects I will be working on are just to get some practical applications of interesting frameworks into my GitHub.
+I just need some more practical code in my GitHub, other than algorithm problems.
+I think I will perform better on interviews if I had something more practical to speak to and show.
+I will give more details on those projects in a later blog.
+Anyway, have a great day and thanks for reading.